samuelroland/prjs/README.md

 ## Todos
 Still to attribute/think about:
+- [ ] Refactor list duplication in ExosList with StoreList component (see TODO in ExosList)
 - [ ] !!
 Improve diffing and errors output
 - [ ] Fix loading time of vitest showing "no file found" instead of something like "loading"
 - [ ] Hard: Transfer exo metadata from Vitest tests to include instruction, hints and more